 In a standard total shoulder replacement, Dr. Hovis removes the ball and replaces it with an artificial one, typically made of metal.
 The ball is attached to a stem, which is inserted into the upper arm bone.
 He also replaces the socket with one made of plastic.

 Reverse shoulder replacements are used to address the debilitating shoulder pain caused by a combination of arthritis in the joint and shoulder instability.
 A reverse total shoulder replacement is the best option for patients who have damaged rotator cuffs (the system of muscles and tendons that holds the shoulder joint together).

 For these patients, a standard total shoulder replacement can still leave them in pain, and possibly unable to lift their arm past a 90-degree angle.
 In a reverse shoulder replacement, Dr. Hovis places the artificial socket on the arm bone, and attaches the ball to the shoulder blade.
 This allows you to use deltoid muscles, rather than rotator cuffs, to raise your arm.

 Biological arthroscopic resurfacing is a state-of-the-art surgical technique designed to address advanced shoulder osteoarthritis that affects younger patients who still have relatively flexible shoulders.
 This procedure addresses the main problem, which is advanced loss of cartilage, with a cartilage transplant.

-If you have arthritis in your shoulder, contact the Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Agrawal today.
+If you have arthritis in your shoulder, contact the Arizona Center for Hand to Shoulder Surgery for an in-person or remote consultation with Dr. Hovis today.